Claire Dean

 Distance: 24 miles (38 ½ km)

 The incredible Moonstone Trek is somewhat a secret and is perfect for those who want to trek in areas that are more remote and off the beaten track.
-The trail leads at the magnificent Quillarumiyoc site which was an ancient Inca temple of a water cult and in honor to the moon.
-The head to the Inka quarry of Cachicata where the stones were taken to build other more famous Inca sites.
-Enjoy spectacular landscapes, remote rural communities, Inca aqueducts chullpas and a sun gate along an original Inca Trail as you head to the main attraction of Machu Picchu.
+The trail begins at the magnificent Quillarumiyoc site which was an ancient Inca temple of a water cult and constructed in honor to the moon.
+Then this 4 day hike head to the Inka quarry of Cachicata where the stones were taken to build other more famous Inca sites, including Machu Picchu!
+As if this wasn´t enough, you will also enjoy some spectacular scenery at the Inti Punku (Sun Gate) surrounded by high-elevation mountain peaks, that surround the sacred Valley.
+Enjoy spectacular landscapes, remote rural communities, Inca aqueducts, "chullpas" ancient burial sites) and the astonishing Sun Gate along an original Inca Trail as you head to the main attraction on the 5th day, of Machu Picchu.

 The Choquequirao Trek